langgenius/dify-docs/en/advanced/datasets/README.md

 #### How to write a good knowledge description

-When multiple datasets are referenced in an application, AI uses the description of the datasets and the user's question to determine which knowledge to use to answer the user's question.
-Therefore, a well-written knowledge description can improve the accuracy of AI in selecting datasets.
+When multiple knowledge are referenced in an application, AI uses the description of the knowledge and the user's question to determine which knowledge to use to answer the user's question.
+Therefore, a well-written knowledge description can improve the accuracy of AI in selecting knowledge.

 The key to writing a good knowledge description is to clearly describe the content and characteristics of the knowledge. **It is recommended that the knowledge description begin with this: `Useful only when the question you want to answer is about the following: specific description`**.
 Here is an example of a real estate knowledge description: